kourosh-forti-hands/Digicorn/README.md

 https://youtu.be/fGmGBa-4cYQ

-1. First off you are going to want to make sure to have the Arduino IDE install:
-    - Download the arduino IDE: https://www.arduino.cc/en/Main/Software

-2. Next get the drivers for the digispark and install DPinst64:
+2. First, get the drivers for the digispark and install DPinst64:
     - https://github.com/digistump/DigistumpArduino/releases

 3. Then in the Arduino IDE go to File->Prefrences->Additional Boards Manger URLs.